 The learning curve for Flutter is low.
 Create an environment variable that points to a certain location in the unzipped Flutter folder after downloading and unzipping the package.
 Download Android Studio and set up an emulator if you do not plan to use your phone for this purpose.

-With Flutter’s Hot Reload feature, you can quickly reload your app with any changes you make while working, allowing you to develop your app at a faster pace.
-There are just three official Flutter-supporting tools: Android Studio, IntelliJ Idea, and Visual Studio Code.
+With Flutter’s Hot Reload feature, you can quickly reload your app with any changes you make while working, allowing you to develop your app from scratch at a faster pace.
+Moreover, there are just three official Flutter-supporting tools: Android Studio, IntelliJ Idea, and Visual Studio Code.

 Flutter has a greater number of components than React Native.
 The framework includes a wide range of UI rendering components, navigation, libraries, API (Application Programming Interfaces) access, and other tools to help you build high-quality apps.
 The program’s numerous widgets make it simple to keep the UI on Android and iOS devices up to date.